bmantzey/ProfessionalPortfolio/ProfessionalPortfolio/ProfessionalPortfolio/Authentication/README.md

 ## Security Notes
 - The `Secrets.xcconfig` file is in `.gitignore` and should never be committed
-- The actual `GoogleService-Info.plist` with real values should also be in `.gitignore`
+- The actual `GoogleService-Info.plist` with real values is in `.gitignore` and should never be committed
+- Use the `GoogleService-Info-Template.plist` as a reference for the required structure
-- Share configuration securely with team members through encrypted channels
+- Share configuration files securely with team members through encrypted channels
 - Use different Firebase projects for development and production